jacopodonati/img-dl/README.md

 - [GoComics](https://www.gocomics.com): download button just below the calendar navigation. (tested on Calvin and Hobbes, should work elsewhere.)
 - [xkcd](https://xkcd.com): download button inside the navigation toolbar.

+### Other

+- [Instagram](https://www.instagram.com): download button between comment and share buttons.
+If it doesn't show up, reload the page.
+It's not perfect, but it kinda works.

 ## Add more sites

 If you want `img-dl` to work on other sites, you can open a ticket or implement it yourself and send a pull request.